Jheno11/Code-Machine-Learning/README.md

 ---

 ## 6. Requirements
-pip install pandas numpy scikit-learn imbalanced-learn
+pip install pandas numpy scikit-learn imbalanced-learn.

+- pandas for load dataset

+- Scikit-learn for GaussianNB, LabelEncoder, Traintestsplit, gridsearch, accuracy score and classification report

+- imbalanced-learn for using balancing technique

 ## 7. Methodology for Code Usage
    1. Use Race.ipynb to filter data by race.